Making Tax Digital

-Making Tax Digital – What is it and how does it affect my business?
+What is MTD and how does it affect my business?

-Well, if your business is currently registered for VAT and its turnover is over the registration threshold of £85,000 then come April 2019 it will be required to maintain electronic accounting records and file VAT returns using compliant software.
-Yes, that means you will have to do away with those big red cashbooks that you have been diligently and accurately compiling for the last 30 years and move to computer software as paper records will no longer be sufficient.
+If your business is currently registered for VAT and its turnover is over the registration threshold of £85,000 then come April 2019 it will be required to maintain electronic accounting records and file VAT returns using compliant software.
+In summary, Making Tax Digital means you will have to do away with those big red cashbooks that you have been diligently and accurately compiling for the last 30 years.
+Instead you will move to MTD-compliant computer software, as paper records will no longer be sufficient.
 From April 2021 all other VAT registered businesses will be required to file returns using MTD compliant software.

-Being familiar with traditional accounting software such as Sage Accounts as well as newer providers such as Xero and QuickBooks Online and with shared access this means that we can advise you on quicker and more efficient ways of managing your bookkeeping.
+We are familiar with traditional accounting software, such as Sage Accounts, as well as newer providers, such as Xero and QuickBooks Online.
+With shared access, this means that we can advise you on quicker and more efficient ways of managing your bookkeeping.
 The software pulls all your bank transactions directly into the system freeing up valuable time and resources, thereby giving you a head start.

 We are able to offer you all the help that you may need by demonstrating the different software options available so that you make the right decision for your business and the people that work with you.
-Hartley Fowler will also be able to provide you with access to additional software like Receipt Bank that saves you time by automating a lot of the input process just by taking a picture of an invoice or receipt on your mobile phone or tablet.
-We will look to see if there is any additional software available that could help your business become more efficient or just to provide you with additional management information.
+We will also be able to provide you with access to additional software like Receipt Bank.
+Receipt Bank saves you time by automating a lot of the input process just by taking a picture of an invoice or receipt on your mobile phone or tablet.
+We will look to see if there is any additional software available that could help your business become more efficient.
+We can also provide you with additional management information for Making Tax Digital.

 If you are already using software then you are more than likely already compliant with the MTD requirements and you may just be able to carry on as you do now.
-However, you will still need to check with your software supplier that the version you are using is compliant with MTD.
-If your current software isn’t compliant then are they in the process of making it compliant?
-If not then you will have to consider changing your accounting software or look into using bridging software for your MTD requirements.
+However, you will still need to check with your software supplier that the version you are using is compliant with Making Tax Digital guidelines.
+If your current software isn’t compliant then you must consider changing your accounting software.
+Alternatively, you can look into using bridging software for your MTD requirements.
 By using bridging software you will download the quarterly data from your current system into Microsoft Excel and it will create all the necessary electronic links and file your MTD return with HMRC.

-That doesn’t mean there aren’t things you can do to make your life easier and we can help you with that.
-There is never any harm in looking at your current software and asking the following questions.
+When it comes to meeting your MTD requirements, there are things we can do to make your life easier.
+There is never any harm in looking at your current software and asking the following questions:

 - If I was starting my business today would I use this software for my accounting needs?